 Intune Application Deployment – End User Experience of Co-Managed Windows 10 Device

-This is the behaviour if you don’t configure Application deployment workload to Intune in Co-management configuration wizard.
-The option to offload co management workload to Intune is available only for SCCM 1806 (TP) or later.
+If you don’t configure the Application deployment workload to Intune in the Co-management configuration wizard, this is the behavior.
+Offloading the co-management workload to Intune is available only for SCCM 1806 (TP) or later.

 Co-Management Related Posts